shem8/shem8.github.io/source/_posts/2019-05-03-three-great-startups-i-could-build-if-google-would-give-me-access-to-their-data.markdown

 Google Translate is great because it’s available on all platforms — whether I’m writing a document on my desktop, reading an email on my Android phone or reading an article on my iPad.
 It also has a simple UI and useful features like the word’s full definition, frequency of each translation, synonyms and listening.

-What if I could use Google to build an [Anki](https://en.wikipedia.org/wiki/Anki_%28software%29) app that would use [https://en.wikipedia.org/wiki/Spaced_repetition] to help me learn and memorize the words I constantly forget.
+What if I could use Google to build an [Anki](https://en.wikipedia.org/wiki/Anki_%28software%29) app that would use [spaced repetition](https://en.wikipedia.org/wiki/Spaced_repetition) to help me learn and memorize the words I constantly forget.
 It could also help me enrich my vocabulary by suggesting new words related to what I usually use.

 #### Why can’t I do it?